Hiwot985/Hiwot985.github.io/_pages/about.md

   - /about.html
 ---

-Hi I am Hiwot Belay Tadesse and I am a first year PhD.
-Student at Harvard University in the Dtak Lab advised by Finale Doshi-Velez.
+Hi there,  I am Hiwot Belay Tadesse and I am a first year PhD Student at Harvard University in Computer Science.
+I am advised by Professor Finale Doshi Velez and I am intersted in using machine learning for healthcare.